+Ephesus played an important role in the spread of Christianity.
+Ephesus is mentioned multiple times in the Bible.
 The land Anatolia housed many important civilizations like Hitites, Urartians, Lydians, Amazons and many more.
 The land itself is also mentioned many times in the old testament and the new testament.
 In regards of old testament sites: Mount Ararat is located in the eastern part of Turkey close to the Armenian border.
 It is the mountain that Noah's Ark was landed.
-River Euphrates and river Tigris both sourched from the eastern part of Anatolia.
+River Euphrates and river Tigris both sourced from the eastern part of Anatolia.
 South east of Turkey a city called Harran, thats where Jacob and Abraham lived.
 Not far away from the city of Harran, Antioch is located.
 Antioch was the city Paul and Peter lived.
 It was one of the 4 major cities of Roman Empire like Ephesus.
 Antioch is the city that the first church of the world was built and dedicated to St. peter.
 Besides that the Christian word ever pronounced in the city of Antioch too, meaning blessed with oil.
 Paul and Peter were among the early Christians who spread the word of Christianity.
 Paul was born in a city called Tarsus.
 After a miracle he was converted to be a Christian and made 3 missionary journeys out of Antioch.
 One of the Pauls contribution to Christianity was not only to convert Jews to the new religion but convert pagans too.
 He wanted to give them a united name and the first christian word was ever pronounced.

 In his last of his second missionary journey Paul came to Ephesus with his companions like Luke, Silas, Timothy, Aquila, Priscilla...
 St. Paul is the one who founded the church at Ephesus.
 Promising his companions that he will come back, he departed Ephesus for Antioch.
 Less than a year he stayed in Antioch and came back to Ephesus in 53 AD.
 He lived in Ephesus over 2.5 years.
 Preached in school funded by a wealthy Ephesian named as Tyrannus and in the Synagogue of Ephesus.
 Both of the mentioned places have not been discovered by the Archaeologists.
 All the information regarding Paul's time in Ephesus is from the New Testament Acts Chapter 19.
 During the stay of Paul in Ephesus, Epapharas from Colosae came to Ephesus and met with Paul and later on extended Christianity in 3 cities of the Lycus river: Colosae, Hierapolis and Laodicea.
 Paul had visitors from Corinth and also received a letter from this church.
 He wrote Corinthians I as a reply to this letter.
 He made some miracles while he was in Ephesus.
 Furthermore, he cured the deceased people either touching them or with the cloths he used.
 Paul, to be able to earn his living he was selling tents probably in the commercial agora of Ephesus.
 His companions Aquilla and Priscilla were also wealthy people who made their wealth through tent making.
 Probably Paul was running a store with them.
 Paul leaned this profession from his father and grandfather.
 Both were the tentmakers of the Royal Roman Army.
 They were gifted with Roman Citizenship.
 Roman citizenship used to pass through from father to son.
 Therefore Paul was also a Roman citizen.
 Paul's mother was a Jew and father was Greek.
 In other words Paul was Jewish and Greek which made him preach in the Synagogue easily and talk with Greeks in the pagan temples of Ephesus.
 Since he was a Roman citizen, the Greek soldiers were not able to arrest him.
 Being Roman in Greek cities like Ephesus was having the first class citizenship.